mazik/corona/README.md

  - Auto launch on system reboot
  - Refresh the data to get the most recent update

+ ## Download
+ Download can be performed for both of the Mac, Windows, and Linux operating systems directly from the [releases](https://github.com/mazik/corona/releases) section.

 ## Caution

 The source codes are bit of nasty and there's no unit test for the app as I wanted to make something very quickly.
 So, there's a lot of places for improvements.
 So, if you do look at the source code, please do feel free to send a pull request :)

+When installing the app, you may see warning from your operating system.
+You can safely ignore this as the warning is only because the app wasn't signed as code signing requires 💵.

 ## Project setup
 ```shell